 - Build quality could be better.

 Fifine Mini Gooseneck microphone – The tiny option for laptops

 This little gooseneck microphone is very small and ideal for anyone who teaches English online using a laptop (which is most of us).
-It’s small, no frills microphone that plugs into your laptop via a USB connection and gives you much improved audio over your internal audio.
+It’s a small, no frills microphone that plugs into your laptop via a USB connection and gives you much improved audio over your internal audio.

-This is the budget microphone to get if all you’re looking to do is get something that will improve the audio of your online class.
+This is the best budget microphone to get if all you’re looking to do is get something that will improve the audio of your online class.
 It has no advanced features as you should expect but it does allow you to use a headset of your choice and still have quality audio without pickup too much background noise.

 - Small.
 Seriously, this thing is perfectly paired with any laptop for improved audio.